NikKowPHP/social-brain/chapters/chapter-14.md

 > *   **Primary Brain Profile:** All (Situational Fluency)
 > *   **Purpose:** To learn to read and adapt to the "local software" of any new group or culture.

-The human brain's social operating system has universal hardware.
-Everyone has an amygdala.
-Everyone's brain tracks the five SCARF domains.
-But culture—whether in a country or a company—is the software running on top.
-And trying to run your software on their hardware without a compatibility check is a recipe for a system crash.
+The human brain's social operating system has universal hardware, but culture is the software running on top.
+This chapter's **Ensemble** tool is about learning to read and adapt to that local software.
+Trying to run your software on their hardware without a compatibility check is a recipe for a system crash.
 My first project with our team in Tokyo was that crash.

 In a planning meeting, I gave some direct, blunt feedback on a design mock-up.
 It was the kind of feedback my [ICON: Blueprint] Architect brain sees as efficient and helpful.
 To my colleagues in California, it was normal.
 To the design team in Tokyo, it was a disaster.
 The lead designer went quiet for the rest of the meeting.
 Later, I learned from the project manager that my public critique had been perceived as a deeply disrespectful attack on the team's status, causing a significant loss of face.